 Creamy sun dried tomato chicken with spinach is one of our favorite easy dishes.
-Chicken breasts are pounded until thin and cooked with spinach in an ultra-creamy sauce flavored with basil, sun dried tomatoes, white wine, and garlic.
+Chicken breasts are pounded thin and cooked with spinach in a creamy sauce with basil, sun dried tomatoes, white wine, and garlic.
 This satisfying chicken dish can be on your table in about 35 minutes which means little effort for a lot of flavor.

-I love that this creamy chicken with sun dried tomatoes was borne out of trying to use up what’s on hand – a skill that was lovingly passed on to me from my mom and grandma, and one that Italian-Americans are known for.
+This creamy chicken with sun dried tomatoes (referred to by many as Marry Me Chicken, or even Tuscan Chicken) was borne out of trying to use up what’s on hand – a skill that was lovingly passed on to me from my grandma, and one that Italian-Americans are known for.

 Each number corresponds to the numbered written steps below.

-- Place one piece of chicken into a plastic bag and pound it out evenly to approximately 3/8’s of an inch thick.
+- Place one piece of chicken into a plastic bag and pound it out evenly to approximately 1/2 an inch thick.
+(Photo #2)

-- Add a 1/2 cup of low sodium chicken stock and bring the sauce to a simmer.
+- Add a 1/2 cup of low-sodium chicken stock and bring the sauce to a simmer.
+(Photo #7)

-- Add 3/4 cup heavy cream and a 1/2 cup of Pecorino Romano cheese.
-Mix well.
+- Add 3/4 cup heavy cream and a 1/2 cup of Pecorino Romano cheese and mix well.
+(Photo #9)

-- Add the spinach.
-Cook the sauce for 3-5 minutes until the cream is bubbly and starts to thicken.
+- Add the spinach and cook the sauce for 3-5 minutes until the cream is bubbly and starts to thicken.
+(Photo #10)

 - Taste test the sauce and make final adjustments to salt and pepper.
 With the saltiness of the Pecorino and sun dried tomatoes you might not need any extra salt.
 Once satisfied with the taste, turn the heat off and add the basil.
 Hand tear a 1/4 cup of basil leaves and sprinkle on top.
-Serve with crusty bread to mop up the extra sauce.
+Serve the marry me chicken with crusty bread to mop up the extra sauce.
+(Photo #12)

 Top tips

 - Heat your pan.
-I prefer to cook using a stainless steel pan.
-When using stainless steel, it’s important to allow your pan to heat up for about 3 minutes before adding the oil.
-This will allow the oil to skate on the pan once added, and will help prevent your chicken from sticking to the pan.
+I prefer to use stainless steel pans when making dishes like sun dried tomato chicken, and the trick is to allow your pan to heat for 3 minutes before adding the oil.
+This allows the oil to skate on the pan once added and prevent sticking.

 More go-to chicken recipes

 As I mentioned above, I use chicken breasts all the time for their versatility.
-In addition to the chicken cutlets and piccata recipes mentioned above, here are a few more of my absolute favorites I know you’ll love!
+Here are just a few of my favorites.

 - Chicken parmigiana – Perfectly fried chicken cutlets topped with tomato sauce, melted mozzarella, and plenty of Parmigiano Reggiano.